 Myotherapists are highly trained manual therapists which focus on the assessment, treatment and management of musculoskeletal conditions causing dysfunction and pain.
-Myotherapy utilises many therapeutic modalities within their treatments such as soft tissue massage therapy, trigger point therapy, dry needling, stretching, corrective exercises and postural advice.
+Myotherapy utilises many therapeutic modalities within their treatments such as soft tissue massage therapy, trigger point therapy, joint mobilisation, dry needling, stretching, corrective exercises and postural advice.

 Myotherapy definition - Myotherapy is a Allied Health Practice of manual therapy which is focused on the assessment, treatment and rehabilitation of musculoskeletal pain and associated conditions.

 Myotherapy defines as muscle therapy as 'Myo' in Greek explains and is a branch of manual medicine aimed to prevent, correct and rehabilitate sporting and occupational injuries to restore and maintain normal functioning of the body.
 Myotherapy techniques are aimed to restore and maintain the normal physical integrity of the soft tissue structures including muscles, tendons, ligaments and fascia.

 A Myotherapy session involves a physical evaluation, a thorough history taking, followed by various muscle, joint and nerve testing.
 Myotherapy can be used for chronic injuries related to work or sports or in the prevention of symptoms, correction of posture and returning to optimal activity.
 Myotherapy treatment may include trigger point therapy, remedial massage therapy, joint mobilisation, dry needling, cupping, stretching, exercise and rehabilitation programs and pain management.